The Common Program of the People's Republic of China 1949-1954

 Article 27 of the Marriage law permitted the national minorities to modify the Marriage Law in conformity with the actual conditions prevailing in these areas.
 See Article 6

-The CCP allows minority groups some degree of religious freedom.
-In Xinjiang and Tibet, religious leaders are included in governmental organs.
-Islamic and Buddhist education can be continued for a while.
-New prayer halls are erected and some religious festivals are still performed.
+The CCP allowed minority groups some degree of religious freedom.
+In Xinjiang and Tibet, religious leaders were included in governmental organs.
+Islamic and Buddhist education continued for a while.
+New prayer halls were erected and some religious festivals were still performed.
 "Other affirmative measures toward ethnic minorities included: to lower standards for admission to colleges and universities (1951); the granting of scholarships to students from an ethnic minority (1952); a specific program to improve the public health of ethnicities (1951) as well various measures to preserve the various ethnic cultures."
-The purpose of these special arrangements is to win the favor of minority groups through the promise of protected legal status.
+The purpose of these special arrangements was to win the favor of minority groups through the promise of protected legal status.
 This set of minority rights would be territorially based, allow for political and economic self-determination, and place minority leaders into local offices.
 However, the CCP employed sophisticated tactics to retain control, including leveraging the Party's distinctive position within the Chinese government structure to undermine minority autonomy, organizing administrative units in ways that disadvantaged minorities, and subverting traditional leadership in minority communities.
 While offering minorities protected legal status and autonomy within the system, the CCP frequently exploited the Party's framework to undermine minority autonomy.
-Within China's political system, the state government and the CCP operate as separate entities, yet each state organization has a corresponding Party counterpart, with the Party component wielding ultimate authority.
+Within China's political system, the state government and the CCP operated as separate entities, yet each state organization had a corresponding Party counterpart, with the Party component wielding ultimate authority.
 This setup enabled the CCP to appoint local minority leaders to state positions, but as these positions were subordinate to their Party equivalents, they held little actual power.
-It is worth noting that at the highest levels of government, there was not an equitable representation of national minorities, thus failing to fulfill the promises of the Common Program.
+It is worth noting that at the highest levels of government, there was not an equitable representation of national minorities, thus failing to fulfil the promises of the Common Program.
 In Xinjiang, each national minority was allocated at least one representative on the government council; however, despite constituting 75 percent of the population, Uyghurs held only 29 percent of council seats.
 Subsequently, when the council was expanded to seventy-one members, Uyghurs held twenty-four seats, accounting for 34 percent.
 In contrast, Han Chinese, who comprised approximately 6 percent of the Region's population, occupied fifteen seats, representing 21 percent.
 The remaining positions were filled by representatives of other nationalities.

 Ru (1999).
 Page 131 [↩] [Cite]